ICO smites Bible Society, well fines it £100k...

 The ICO found the society failed to take appropriate technical and organisational steps to protect its supporters’ personal data.
 It has since taken substantial remedial action and has fully co-operated with the ICO’s investigation, it said.

-The Register has asked the the Bible Society for a comment. ®
+The Register has asked the Bible Society for a comment. ®

 Sponsored: Minds Mastering Machines - Call for papers now open